On particular diameter bounds for integral point sets in higher dimensions: Introduction

 Definition \ref{dfn1} can be generalized as follows:

-\begin{dfn} An integral point set $\mathcal{P}$ is a set of $n$ points in the $m$-dimensional Euclidean space $\mathbb{R}^{m}$ with pairwise integral distances. \end{dfn}
+\begin{dfn} An integral point set $\mathcal{P}$ is a set of $n$ points in the $m$-dimensional Euclidean space $\mathbb{R}^{m}$ with pairwise integral distances, such that $\mathcal{P}$ is not contained in a $(m-1)$-dimensional hyperplane. \end{dfn}

 How can we characterize an integral point set?
-First of all, we can look at its dimension; then, we can count the number of points in it, which is always finite~\cite{anning1945integral,erdos1945integral} and is further called the cardinality; finally, we can naturally define the diameter of a finite point set.
+First of all, we can look at its dimension; then, we can find its cardinality, which is always finite~\cite{anning1945integral,erdos1945integral}; finally, we can compute the diameter of a finite point set, which is naturally defined as follows: